lemunozm/ruscii/README.md

 [![downloads](https://img.shields.io/crates/d/ruscii)](https://crates.io/crates/ruscii)

 # `ruscii`
-An easy library to make terminal applications/games in *rust*.
+An easy library to make terminal applications and games in *rust*.

-The intended of this project is to ease the game development in terminals.
+The aim of this project is to make easier the game development in terminals.
-Any contribution, issue, or pull request is welcome!
+Any contribution, issue, or pull request would be welcome!

 ### Features
 - Optimized to render fast in terminals.